mjm92150/Skylines-SetStartMoney/README.md

 Click the Options
 Select or enter a value

 There is an xml file created named, SetStartMoney.xml.
 You can enter your own value here, for example: 178345.
-I do not remove bad charactors and values, and these will persent as negative values (Too large for the Game to handle)
+I do not remove bad charactors and values, and these will work as negative start money values.
+(Too large for the Game to handle)

 Example of the xml file
 <?xml version="1.0" encoding="UTF-8"?>